WintrCat/spellcastsolver/readme.md

-# Spellcast Solver
+# 🌹 Spellcast Solver

-A program that can find the top moves in any Discord Spellcast position.
-It supports the different tile score boosts, frozen tiles for Singleplayer levels, and can find moves that utilise swap boosts.
+The strongest Discord Spellcast engine in the world (probably).

+The program is able to find the best moves on any Spellcast board and supports:
+- Tile boosts like double word and letter score etc.
+- Frozen tiles for use in the Adventure mode
+- Moves that use 1 to 3 tile swaps
+- Trading points for gems for a long-term advantage

+## 📈 Results
+- 2v2's mode combined score world record holder with 604 points
+- High score achieved in solo games of 356 points
+- Average score of 55 points per 1-swap move, 71 points for 2 swaps

 ## 🚀 Running
 ### Prerequisites
-- Python installed (3.12.1 was used in development)
+- Python 3.10+ installed (older ones *should* be okay too)
 - Basic experience with using a terminal

 ### Setup